NP-Eng/Plonky3/ldt/src/stir/README.md

 STIR can also be composed with other protocols, in which case the commitment from step 3 might have been produced elsewhere.

-A full end-to-end example could look as follows (note some of the methods therein require the `test-utils` feature):
+A full end-to-end example could look as follows (note some of the methods therein require the `stir-test-utils` feature):
 ```
     let log_degree = 15;
     let degree = 1 << log_degree - 1;